kapilansrikaran/100-Days-of-Code---Java-Backend-Development-with-SQL/README.md

 ## 100-Days-of-Code Java Backend Development with SQL

-### There are two separate branches, Java, DBMS, and Main.
+### There are 3 separate branches, Java, DBMS, and Main.
 1. Java: It contains all about Java technology and best practices used in the industry.
 2. DBMS: The content includes everything from ER diagrams to advanced SQL concepts.
 3. Main: Documentation of Java and DBMS concepts.